jeongsehyun/typechain/README.md

 # Typechain

-Learing Typescript by making a Blockchain with it.
+Learning Typescript by making a Blockchain with it.